 There are two ways in which a text editor can keep files in memory while editing them.
 Some editors use Unicode internally.
 On Windows that is typically UTF-16 LE.
 When you open a file that uses any other encoding, it is converted into UTF-16 LE in memory.
 When you save the file, it is converted back into the other encoding.
 The benefit is that the developers of such editors have only one encoding to deal with for all editing functions.
 The downside is that the conversion takes extra time and extra memory.
 Such editors usually don't perform with very large files.
 If a file is loaded with the wrong encoding, it has to be reloaded with the correct one.
 If you don't notice the wrong encoding is being used, or if it contains bytes that are invalid for the encoding that the file actually uses, data loss may occur.
 There's no way to preserve invalid byte sequences when converting to UTF-16.

 When EditPad loads a file, it loads its actual bytes into memory.
 In EditPad Pro you can even see those bytes by switching to hexadecimal mode.
 That is what the term “original data” in the choices in the Convert|Text Encoding window refers to.
 Because EditPad keeps the file’s original bytes in memory, it can instantly change how it interprets those bytes.
 Simply use the “interpret” option in the Text Encoding window and select another encoding.
 This option does not change the contents of the file at all, nor is there any need to reload the file.
 It only changes how EditPad translates the bytes into characters.

 While you edit a file, EditPad converts those bytes into characters on-the-fly for display.
 When you type in or paste in new text, EditPad immediately converts the characters you type into the appropriate bytes for the file's encoding.
-That means if you're file doesn't use Unicode, you can only type in or paste in characters that are supported by the file's encoding.
+That means if your file doesn't use Unicode, you can only type in or paste in characters that are supported by the file's encoding.
 EditPad's Character Map can show you all those characters.